Ongoing projects at the Centre for Tuberculosis Research

-National partners include the Department of Public Health Sciences and the Department of Medicine at KI, the Swedish Public Health Agency, the Stockholm County Council’s Unit for Epidemiology and Community Medicine, and other counties.
+National partners include the Department of Global Public Health and the Department of Medicine at KI, the Swedish Public Health Agency, the Stockholm County Council’s Unit for Epidemiology and Community Medicine, and other counties.

 External partners include the ECDC, WHO Global TB Programme and the Regional Office for Europe, and research institutions and national TB programme in several low-incidence countries with TB elimination strategies, such as the UK, Netherlands and Italy.
 Domestic funding (The Swedish Heart Lung Foundation and FORTE) as well as EU funding (CHAFEA) exist for these activities.
 For more information, please see the Social medicine, infectious diseases and migration research group.

 A Social Protection Action Research & Knowledge Sharing network (SPARKS) has been established, with secretariat at the Department of Global Public Health.

 WHO’s new global TB strategy identifies social protection as a key intervention to improve health care access and to ensure financial risk protection for all.
 The strategy has set an ambitious target that “no TB affected household should experience catastrophic cost”, while acknowledging that the interventions required to achieve this, as well as the methodology for monitoring progress towards this target needs to be further developed.

 SPARKS facilitates research aimed to assess the effectiveness and operational challenges of social protection interventions, as well as methodology development for the monitoring progress.
 This is done in close collaboration with WHO.
 The first SPARKS consultation was held at KI in December 2016.